 (4) ensuring the health and safety during emergency situations such as in case of widespread infectious diseases subject to applicable laws.
 During the spread of infectious diseases (e.g., COVID-19), for the purpose of ensuring adequate protection of the health and safety of Veriff’s employees in the workplace, you may be required to provide proof of vaccination, valid negative test result, recovery certificate or other relevant data.
 In case you have no proof to provide, or you present medical contraindication to vaccination as proof, you will be offered on-site rapid testing, if available.
 Health related data contained in the presented information may be sensitive Personal Data.
 Before presenting any such Personal Data you are asked to provide us with explicit consent to visually assess your admissibility to the office premises and workplaces.
 In any case, no information presented to Veriff is retained, meaning that no Personal Data will be accessible to Veriff after the moment you present the information.
 Please note that giving consent is voluntary and you have the opportunity to withdraw your consent at any time, however if you refuse to provide the proof, conduct the rapid testing or if the rapid test result is positive, you must leave the office immediately.

 5.5 Processing for a new purpose.
-When Personal Data processing is carried out for a new purpose different from those for which the Personal Data was originally collected or is not based on the consent given by the Data Subject, we shall carefully assess the permissibility of such new processing.
+When Personal Data processing is carried out for a new purpose different from those for which the Personal Data was originally collected or is not based on the consent given by the Data Subject, we shall carefully assess the permissibility of such new processing under applicable laws.
 In order to determine whether the processing for the new purpose follows the purpose for which the Personal Data was originally collected, Veriff shall take into consideration, inter alia, the following:

 (1) any link between the old and new purposes for which the Personal Data was collected and the intended further purposes of processing;